-Risk Takers are senior employees who can take, or influence the taking of, material risk for Bank Asia or for a material business unit.
+Risk Takers are senior employees who can take, or influence the taking of material risk for Bank Asia or for a material business unit.

 Designation No of Employee

 President and Managing Director 01

-Additional Managing Director 02

-Deputy Managing Director 05
+Deputy Managing Director 04

-Senior Executive Vice President 11
+Senior Executive Vice President 08

-Executive Vice President 12
+Executive Vice President 08

 Senior Vice President 13

-Key features of remuneration policy
+Key features of remuneration policy:

-We target a fair human resources management by using a performance based system.
+We target a fair human resources management by using a performance-based system.
 Our salary policy is the same in all branches and service points for the beginner level.
 In addition, to drive further development of individual skill sets and competencies, speaking foreign languages is compensated.
-There is no incident of discrimination has been occurred in terms of remuneration provided to male and female employees.
+There is no incidence of gender discrimination in terms of remuneration.

 Bank Asia compensation program focuses on individual short-term goals vis-a-vis long-term success and overall profitability of the Bank.
-Both our short-term annual incentive and long-term compensation plans promote our pay-for-performance philosophy, as well as our goal of having a meaningful amount of pay at-risk, and we believe both plans provide us a competitive advantage in talent acquiring and retaining.
+Both our short-term annual incentive and long-term compensation plans promote our pay-for-performance philosophy, as well as our goal of having a meaningful amount of pay at-risk, and we believe both plans provide us a competitive advantage in the acquisition and retention of talents.

-Objectives of remuneration policy
+Objectives of remuneration policy:

-b) Information relating to the design and structure of remuneration processes.
-The overall objective of the Bank's remuneration policy is to establish a framework for attracting, retaining and motivating emvployees, and creating incentives for delivering long-term performance within established risk limits.
-Performance is judged, not only on what is achieved, but also on how it is achieved as well as alignment to the Bank's values.
+The overall objective of the Bank's remuneration policy is to establish a framework for attracting, retaining and motivating employees, and creating incentives for delivering long-term performance within established risk limits.
+Performance is judged, not only on what is achieved, but also on how it is achieved as well as alignment with the Bank's values.